Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 Want to learn if the gastric balloon procedure might be right for you?
 This fast, effective weight-loss method may be ideal if you are in good health and have a desire to reclaim your health.

-Not only could you finally lose the excess pounds, but bariatric procedures can also be effective at treating obesity comorbidities like high blood pressure, type 2 diabetes, and osteoarthritis.
+Not only could you finally lose the excess pounds, but bariatric procedures can also effectively treat obesity comorbidities like high blood pressure, type 2 diabetes, and osteoarthritis.

-Scheduling a consultation with world-renowned bariatric surgeon Dr. Babak Moein by calling Healthy Life Bariatrics, your home for weight loss in Southern California.
-(310)694-4486.
+You are scheduling a consultation with world-renowned bariatric surgeon Dr. Babak Moein by calling Healthy Life Bariatrics, your home for weight loss in Southern California.
+(310)861-7844.